 What are chromosomes?

-Chromosomes are the structures that hold our genes.
-Genes are the individual instructions that tell our bodies how to develop and function; they govern our physical and medical characteristics, such as hair color, blood type and susceptability to disease.
+Chromosomes are the structures that hold genes.
+Genes are the individual instructions that tell our bodies how to develop and function; they govern physical and medical characteristics, such as hair color, blood type and susceptibility to disease.

 Where are chromosomes found in the body?

 The body is made up of individual units called cells.
 Your body has many different kinds of cells, such as skin cells, liver cells and blood cells.
 In the center of most cells is a structure called the nucleus.
-This is where chromosomes can be found.
+This is where chromosomes are located.